SunnyHaze/IML-ViT/README.md

 - Both datasets can generate `edge_mask` when specifying the `edge_width` parameter.
 Then, this dataset will return 3 objects (image, GT, edge mask) while only 2 objects when `edge_width=None`.
 - For inference, returning the actual shape of the original image is crucial.
 You can set `if_return_shape=True` to get this value.

 Thus, you may revise your dataset like `mani_dataset` or generate a `json` file for each dataset you are willing to train or test.
 We have prepared the [Naive IML transforms class](./utils/iml_transforms.py) and [edge mask generator class](./utils/edge_generator.py).
-You can directly call them by using `json_dataset` or `mani_dataset` in [./utils/datasets.py](./utils/datasets.py) to check if your revising is correct.
+You can call them directly using `json_dataset` or `mani_dataset` in [./utils/datasets.py](./utils/datasets.py) to check if your revising is correct.

 #### 3.3.2 Prepare the Pre-trained Weights
 You may follow the [instructions](./pretrained-weights/mae_download_page.md) to download the Masked Autoencoder pre-trained weights before training.
 Thanks for their impressive work and their open-source contributions!